NeymarJohn/grpc_working/src/csharp/README.md

 - ext:
   The extension library that wraps C API to be more digestible by C#.
+- GrpcApi:
+  API examples for math.proto and testservice.proto
-- Grpc.Core:
+- GrpcCore:
   The main gRPC C# library.
-- Grpc.Examples:
+- InteropClient:
-  API examples for math.proto
+  Client for interop testing.
-- Grpc.Examples.MathClient:
+- MathClient:
   An example client that sends some requests to math server.
-- Grpc.IntegrationTesting:
-  Client for cross-language gRPC implementation testing (interop testing).